Progether/IRC-Bot/README.md

   !!lastlog :: Says the last user's message in channel

-  !!readlog :: Prints out the last chat log to a certain line amount ie: !!lastlog 50
+  !!readlog :: Prints out the last chat log to a certain line amount ie: !!readlog 50

   Note: If a numerical value is not given the readlog command will default to 10.